Venezuela's Maduro seeks to tighten his grip via election

 Vecchio wouldn't say whether his delegation in Washington has made contact with Biden's incoming administration, saying they remain focused on keeping up support from both Republicans and Democrats.

-Elliott Abrams, the US special representative to Venezuela, said the US will continue to recognise the Opposition lawmakers in the current National Assembly and Guaidó's role as interim president, despite Sunday's outcome.
+Elliott Abrams, the US special representative to Venezuela, said the US will continue to recognize the opposition lawmakers in the current National Assembly and Guaidó's role as interim president, despite Sunday's outcome.
 Without being re-elected, their term ends in early January.

 “They've done everything they can to make sure this is not a free election,” Abrams said.
 "We're getting instead an election that doesn't deserve to be called an election."